embarklabs/embark/README.md

 **initialization**

-The current available storage is IPFS. it can be initialized as
+The current available storage is IPFS.
+It can be initialized as

 ```Javascript
   EmbarkJS.Storage.setProvider('ipfs',{server: 'localhost', port: '5001'})